Clayface (film): Filming

 Principal photography began on August 31, 2025, in Liverpool, England, under the working title Corinthians.
-Rob Hardy is the cinematographer, after previously working on the DCU film Supergirl (2026).
+Rob Hardy was the cinematographer, returning from the DCU film Supergirl (2026).
+Harries shot all of his scenes with a torn ACL.
 Filming was previously expected to start in the middle of 2025, and then in October.
 Location shooting in Liverpool, where scenes for The Batman were also shot, was taking place in the city centre.
-Gotham-themed vehicles were being stored at the former Merseyside Police headquarters.
+Gotham-themed vehicles were stored at the former Merseyside Police headquarters.
 Scenes on August 31 were filmed in Derby Square with the Law Courts building standing in for Gotham Hospital, while part of North John Street was made to look like the Gotham Docks, and the Liverpool Central Library doubled for Gotham City Crown Court.
 Eddie Marsan was revealed to be part of the cast.
 Additional filming locations in Liverpool included Pier Head and the old Birkenhead Tunnel.
 Filming also took place in the nearby town of Wallasey, including at the Seacombe Ferry Terminal.
 On September 11, filming took place on the Marine Promenade outside Adventureland in the suburb of New Brighton.
 A house on Tollemache Street was dressed as an American home for filming.
 Soundstage work took place at Warner Bros.
 Studios Leavesden in England.
 Filming wrapped on November 1.